TrivialTarzan/git_training/README.md

 ```
 <p align="center"><img src="git_merge.PNG" alt="Logo" width="500" height="350"></p>

-To rebase your current branch onto another branch, run
+Rebase your current branch onto another branch
-IT SHOULD ONLY BE USED WHEN WORKING ON A SMALL BRANCH
+- IT SHOULD ONLY BE USED WHEN WORKING ON A SMALL BRANCH
 ```sh
 git rebase [base-branch]
 ```